AX-Consult-Group/Machine-Learning-For-Credit-Prediction-Phase-2/README.md

 1. Conditional Logistic Regression: A traditional, interpretable baseline model commonly used in credit risk modelling.

-2. Neural Network Model using Keras/TensorFlow package: A non-linear model capable of capturing complex interactions between predictors.
+2. Neural Network using Keras/TensorFlow package: A non-linear model capable of capturing complex interactions between predictors.

 3. Clustering Techniques - Hierarchical Clustering & K-Means Clustering: Unsupervised approaches used to identify latent subgroups within the data that may exhibit different risk patterns.

-4. XGBoost with Logistic Calibration Layer: A powerful ensemble method that models non-linearities and interactions, with an additional calibration step to produce interpretable probability estimates.
+4. XGBoost: A gradient boosting ensemble model that captures non-linear interactions among variables.

+5. Hybrid Model (XGBoost + Logistic Calibration + Scorecard): XGBoost predictions were passed through a logistic calibration layer to produce well-calibrated probabilities, which were then transformed into an interpretable scorecard with risk bands A–F.

+---

 ### Data